Howdju/howdju/README.md

 # Activates this node version just for this shell via an env. var
 nodenv shell 14.16.0
 npm install -g yarn
-# I had to install this to successfully install bcrypt in howdju-service-common
-# (Since we replaced bcrypt with bcryptjs, we can probably remove this now.)
-#npm install -g node-gyp
 ```

 The correct node version automatically activates due to the `.node-version` file.